-Let’s face it – the kitchen is where we spend most of our time.
-When you have growing (and seemingly always-hungry little ones in your house), this is probably even more true!
+The kitchen is where we spend most (or at least lots) of our time.
+When you have growing (and seemingly always-hungry little ones in your house), this is even more true!
 Since your children also spend tons of time here, why not make the space inviting for them, too?

-Something to keep in mind here is that when designing a child’s Montessori inspired play space or bedroom, the goal is that the area is intentional and empowering for them.
-When it comes to shared spaces on the other hand, decor and functionality should be beneficial to everyone using the space.
+Something to keep in mind here is that when designing a Montessori-friendly home, including a play space or bedroom, the goal is that the area is intentional and empowering for them.
+When it comes to shared spaces, on the other hand, decor and functionality should be beneficial to everyone using the space.

-As far as children’s furniture goes, this is at the top of my list for favourites.
+As far as children’s furniture goes, this is at the top of my list of favorites.
 Kitchen towers are excellent for a bunch of reasons.
 This piece of furniture lets your children more deeply explore and engage with the world around them by letting them safely stand taller.

 For example… Maybe they want to help you wash the dishes, rinse fruits in the sink or help cook and bake?
 With these towers, they can!

 Not do these towers increase your child’s ability to participate in the kitchen, but they’re super safe as well.
 Though there are many unique designs, essentially these towers are built of a few steps, have three completely covered sides, and many have a bar at the back.
 This keeps your child safe from falling (unlike tippy stools and chairs).

 Convinced that these learning towers would be a great addition to your home?
 You can find tons online if you’re looking to buy one, like this adorable Kitchen Helper Tower by Duck Woodworks Shop on Etsy.
 For those avid DIYers out there, there are also tons of great plans dependent on your woodworking level like this simple one from Etsy seller StellasCosmos.

 On a side note… One thing that I have noticed with these is that since children can climb onto counters from these Montessori Kitchen Towers, they often will.
 This is all a part of testing boundaries and exploring their curiosity… And is completely normal!